 Clinical Management of the Fitness Athlete: Advanced Concepts

-This 8 week online course is designed for physical therapists and chiropractors with an existing foundation in working with fitness athletes who want to take their treatment and coaching skills to the next level.
+This 8 week online course is designed for physical therapists and chiropractors with an existing foundation in working with fitness athletes who want to take their treatment and coaching skills to the next level after taking Clinical Management of the Fitness Athlete - Essential Foundations.
 The fitness athlete is already committed to his or her own health and wellness but faces unique problems with lifestyle integration, training program development, and movement dysfunctions that impair performance.

 Second is to develop clinicians who have the ability to create programs that minimize injury risk, skillfully modify programming during periods of injury to allow continued training, and market effectively to become the provider of choice for fitness athletes within their communities.

 Through online learning, community discussion, and weekly meetings, instructor Dr. Zach Long will connect with the cohort to deliver lecture content and to work through individual case examples as movements and dysfunctions are explored.
 The Go To Meeting sessions will give students the ability to ask specific questions and ensure they completely understand all aspects of the material presented each week.

 All content (videos, resources, etc) through our online learning platform with discussion facilitated through a private Facebook page.
 Live video conference calls take place Sunday evenings to discuss each week's content and dive deeper into the material.
 Attendance at the Sunday sessions is certainly encouraged however all sessions are recorded and made available to be viewed whenever is convenient for the learner.
 At no point throughout the class is it mandatory that you are available at a set time, so there should be minimal interruption to your work and life schedule.